skulltech/okrefusal.com/_posts/2018-12-26-best-beginner-electric-guitars.md

 ---
-date: 'Wed Dec 26 2018 17:00:00 GMT+0530 (India Standard Time)'
+date: "Wed Dec 26 2018 17:00:00 GMT+0530 (India Standard Time)"
 title: Best Beginner Budget Electric Guitars in 2019, According to the Internet
 ---

-__Update__ — I wrote a similar post about best beginner budget guitar amps, you can find it [here](/articles/best-beginner-guitar-amps).
+**Update** — I wrote a similar post about best beginner budget guitar amps, you can find it [here](/articles/best-beginner-guitar-amps).

 I've been dabbling in music for a few months now, mostly playing an acoustic guitar borrowed from a friend.
 But the primary reason for my attraction to guitar was lead solos, especially the ones by David Gilmour.
 So I decided to “upgrade” and buy an electric guitar.
 But then there was this inevitable dilemma of selection, which one should I buy?
 You should note that I was looking for beginner _budget_ guitars, not expensive ones.

 Naturally, Google came to help.
 Upon compiling books from the first two pages of Google search results of the query “beginner budget electric guitar”, what I got is the list below.
 FYI, I've made a similar post before, about books every startup founder should read, you can find that [here](/articles/books-every-startup-founder-should-read).

-- __Important__ — Number of ★s against a guitar indicates the number of times that guitar came up repeating, so the more the better.
+- **Important** — Number of ★s against a guitar indicates the number of times that guitar came up repeating, so the more the better.

 # Top picks: Guitars coming up more than once